ilebedev/.vimrc/README.md

 #Auto-downloading of plugins
 ===========================

-Installing a plugin manager manually is exactly as inconvenient as installing plugins, so I automate the process by using what is essentially [Erik Zaadi's script] (http://erikzaadi.com/2012/03/19/auto-installing-vundle-from-your-vimrc/) to auto-install the [`Vundle`](https://github.com/gmarik/Vundle.vim) plugin manager if it appears to not already be installed.
+Installing a plugin manager manually is exactly as inconvenient as installing plugins, so I automate the process by adding a piece of script that will download and initialize the [`NeoBundle`](https://github.com/Shougo/neobundle.vim) plugin manager if it appears to not already be installed.

 First, the prerequisites for our plugin manager: